davrot/pytutorial/README.md

 # How to Python in computational neuroscience, data mining, and more

-All the tutorial are tested with Python 3.11.x.
+All the tutorials are tested with Python 3.11.x.
 Older version might have a problem with the new versions of type anotations.

 ## Programming Basics: Python Data analysis and more